-Although taking nonsteroidal anti-inflammatory drugs, corticosteroid injections, wearing customized foot orthotics or using anterior splints while you sleep may provide temporary relief of plantar fasciitis pain, they does not fully address the reason for the inflammation causing your heel pain.
+Although taking nonsteroidal anti-inflammatory drugs, corticosteroid injections, wearing customized foot orthotics or using anterior splints while you sleep may provide temporary relief of plantar fasciitis pain, they do not fully address the reason for the inflammation causing your heel pain.
 In fact, neglecting plantar fasciitis by relying on superficial pain relief could potentially lead to a rupture in the plantar fascia ligament.

 Chiropractors commonly use active release technique (ART), a type of therapeutic massage that breaks up fibrous lesions responsible for plantar fasciitis foot pain.
 While employing stretching motions to release and dissolve these lesions, Dr. Huang will encourage you to be an active participant during your session by asking you to inform him whether his hand motions are helping the pain, doing nothing for the pain or worsening the pain.

 Dr. Huang will also teach you how to perform toe and calf stretches that promote disintegration of fibrous lesions while improving range of motion.
 These easy exercises can be done at home as a complement to active release therapy or other treatments recommended by your chiropractor.

 Other chiropractic techniques that may relieve plantar fasciitis heel pain include taping and splinting, cold laser therapy or chiropractic foot manipulation.

 If you suffer from plantar fasciitis pain or undiagnosed foot pain, please call Westchase Wellness Chiropractic Center today to schedule an appointment with Dr. Huang: (281) 462-5881.